iorodeo/bias_docs/_build/html/_sources/build_environ_setup_win.txt

 Download, configure and build Qt
 ================================

 Bias currently uses qt version 5.3.2.
-The repository can be download using git.
+The repository can be download using git (from git bash).

 .. code-block:: none

     git clone git://code.qt.io/qt/qt5.git

-Using git bash checkout the 5.3.2 branch.
+Next, using git bash checkout the 5.3.2 branch.

 .. code-block:: none